JR plan to DESTROY Today's Harajuku Station

 In Japan we witnessed the old buildings were torn down and "renovated" to boring concrete complexes as you see anywhere in the world.

 These renovations are done under the name of earthquake risk prevention and convenience for foreign travelers expected for 2020 Tokyo Olympic.
 But the key purpose is just to accommodate more business.
-As the shrinking population, the train company looks at their sale from train going down and wants to increase their real estate business.
+As the shrinking population, the train company looks at their sale from train going down and wants to increase their real estate business and hotel business.
 Renovation plans cover not only Harajuku but many other stations like Shinbashi, Shinanomachi etc.

 Japan lost many unique places due to the decision to put business before the attractiveness of scenery.
 Japan repeats the same.